-Proven Strategies to Improve English Vocabulary Skills
+Proven Strategies to Improve Your English Vocabulary Skills

 A common misconception about language learning is that some people are good at it, and others are not.

-Nobody is born speaking their native language.
+But the thing is, we all had to learn a “new” language when we were infants and toddlers.
+Nobody’s born speaking their native language.
 You most likely don’t remember your first words.

 Building your vocabulary to the point of being able to communicate is a long and complex learning process.
 But most of it (besides vocabulary or spelling quizzes at school) happens subconsciously.
+That’s what makes immersion the most effective method of learning a language.
+While traveling is a good was to immerse yourself, that’s not the only way!

 3 Strategies to Improve English Vocabulary Skills

-That may sound crazy, but humans learn by repeating and “recycling” ideas.
-When you learn, you use certain cognitive strategies to understand what you’re reading.
+The strategies we’ll review today are metacognitive, meaning they involve thinking about your thinking.
+That may sound complicated, but humans learn by repeating and “recycling” ideas.
+When you read, you use certain cognitive strategies to understand what you’re reading.
+A metacognitive strategy means taking a second to fully digest what you’ve read in order to better interpret it.

 Whether you’re learning new concepts or reviewing old ones, these techniques can help you retain and understand what you read.
+While the 3 strategies below focus on reading, don’t forget to work on your pronunciation and speaking, listening practice, and writing as a part of your daily practice.

 1. Paraphrasing